-A terrace slope runs east-west through the middle of Erf 103.
-Figure 20A is a photo taken from the top of the terrace in an eastern direction and shows the dominant vegetation cover of the slope, forming the boundary between terrestrial grass species and wetland habitat.
+A terrace slope runs east-west through the middle of Erf 103 adjacent to the remnant wetland vegetation.
+Figure 19A is a photo taken from the top of the terrace in an eastern direction and shows the dominant vegetation cover of the slope, forming the boundary between terrestrial grass species and wetland habitat.
 The entire terrace slope and floodplain are covered in dense vegetation, except for a footpath in the east that cuts through the wetland habitat.
-Beyond Erf 103, grassy pastures and invasive Acacia mearnsii (Black wattle) cover most of channel banks.
-The natural wetland habitat likely extended from the terrace to beyond the channel north of the development.
+Beyond Erf 103, grassy pastures and invasive Acacia mearnsii (Black wattle) cover most of the channel banks.
+Table 5 and 6 has a full species list.

-The remnant wetland habitat is located along the relic channel at the foot of the fluvial terrace and on the floodplain (Figure 18).
+The remnant wetland habitat is located along the relic channel at the foot of the fluvial terrace and on the floodplain as shown in Figure 19.
 Some wetland habitat was observed on the terrace slope on the eastern side, below a stormwater outlet.
 The presence of this outlet likely contributed to the wetland habitat extending upslope in this area.
-Wetland characteristics, such as hydric soils and hydrophilic vegetation, were confirmed during site assessment and soil augering.
+Wetland characteristics, such as hydric soils and hydrophilic vegetation, were confirmed by soil augering and observation during the site assessment.
 The wetland vegetation observed during assessment include Cliffortia odorata, Phragmites australis and Cyperus thunbergii.
-Soil augering determined that mottles (Figure 20B) occur at a depth of 40cm and thus the temporary zone of the wetland was delineated.
+Soil augering determined that mottles (Figure 19B) occur at a depth of 40cm and thus the temporary zone of the wetland was delineated.

-Mottles indicating wetland downslope of the terrace is shown in Figure 20B.
+Mottles indicating wetland downslope of the terrace is shown in Figure 19B.
 Soil augering proved the presence of wetland habitat along the foot of the terrace slope where both wetland indicator species and riparian vegetation grow intermittently.
-The indicator wetland sedge, Cyperus thunbergii, was one of the observed species along the foot of the terrace slope as well as in the area below the stormwater outlet (Figure 20D).
-Figure 20C shows some of the Phragmites australis growing tall along the relic channel.
+The indicator wetland sedge, Cyperus thunbergii, was one of the observed species along the foot of the terrace slope as well as in the area below the stormwater outlet (Figure 19D).
+Figure 19C shows some of the Phragmites australis growing tall along the relic channel.